 Metallic Mirrors

-Metallic mirrors are important in spectroscopy and infrared optics.
-The exact mirror chosen will depend on the application; for instance, gold coatings have very high reflectance in the infrared region, for 600 nm and above.
-Silver has good reflectance in the visible range, from 500 nm to μm.
-More economical aluminum mirrors can be used with light of wavelengths from 300 nm on through IR.
-Aluminum mirrors do have a lower damage threshold than silver and gold and so are less ideal for laser applications.
+Metallic mirrors are important in spectroscopy and infrared optics, with the choice of mirror depending on the spectral range required for the application.
+For instance, gold coatings offer very high reflectance in the infrared region, particularly for wavelengths above 600 nm.
+Silver mirrors provide excellent reflectance in the visible spectral range, from around 500 nm into the near-infrared.
+More economical aluminum mirrors are effective across a broad spectral range, from approximately 300 nm through the infrared.
+However, aluminum mirrors have a lower damage threshold than silver and gold, making them less ideal for high-power laser applications.

 Gold-coated mirrors are highly desirable for CO2 experiments, and silver-coated mirrors are a good choice for use with femtosecond Ti: Sapphire lasers.